BLCM/BLCMods/Borderlands 2 mods/osetor74/Oselands/OselandsChangelog.md

 				- Shatter Tank Shield (Pangolin) - Spiderant Kings/Queens (/their renamed versions in higher difficulties) -Reduces max health on top of the 0 capacity, but grants flat health regen

+     				- Chromatic Hydra Shield (Anshin) - Elemental Badass Skags -High adaptive shield effect value
+     					-*Overrides* elemental damage multipliers when dealing damage against enemies with its own multiplier, negating the downsides of the elemental damage types but also the upsides in exchange for a good general multiplier.